Isabela, Basilan: American occupation

 This treaty was based on the earlier Spanish treaty, and it retained the translation discrepancy: the English version described a complete dependency, while the Tausug version described a protectorate.
 Although the Bates Treaty granted more powers to the Americans than the original Spanish treaty, the treaty was still criticised in the United States for granting too much autonomy to the Sultan.
 One particular clause, which recognized the Moro practice of slavery, also raised eyebrows in Washington, D.C.
 Bates later admitted that the treaty was merely a stop-gap measure, signed only to buy time until the war in the north was ended and more forces could be brought to bear in the south.

 The peace created by the Bates Treaty did not last, however.
 This became evident when the Muslims repudiated the Moro province, a politico-military government in Mindanao lasting from 1903 to 1914, and the Moro Rebellion soon broke out.
-It is important to note that barely two months before the creation of the Moro province, the American colonial government declared and classified all unoccupied lands as public lands.
+Barely two months before the creation of the Moro province, the American colonial government declared and classified all unoccupied lands as public lands.
 Immediately after the declaration, American investments entered Mindanao and mass migration of Christians was encouraged.
 (Rodil 1985:4).

 The American forces eventually arrived under the command of Capt.
 Wendell C. Neville, who eventually became a Major General, the 14th Commandant of the United States Marine Corps in 1929–1930.
 He was initially posted as Military Governor of Basilan from 1899 to 1901, and was tasked at the establishment of a civil government for the island of Basilan.

 By July 1, 1901, the Municipality of Zamboanga was inaugurated under Public Act No. 135.
 This constituted Zamboanga and Basilan Island.